 Africans are among the most mobile people on earth.
+31 million people from the continent have migrated to various parts of the world, including many African countries.
 Some people choose to migrate, while others are forced to do so either due to war, poverty or persecution.
 Many become refugees, asylum seekers and labour migrants.

 Migration is often considered in the context of the “brain drain” rather than an opportunity, with the perception of African migration being driven essentially by underdevelopment.
 Increased migration out of Africa is rarely seen as an asset for Africa’s growth.

 According to Takyiwaa Manuk, the Director of the Social Development Policy Division at the Economic Commission for Africa (ECA), this misconception has several causes.
 The most prominent is the current European migration crisis, which dominates media coverage and pushes the migration debate into a negative territory.